You’ve probably heard about podcasts even if you've never listened to one.

 If you’re new to podcasts, open a podcast service and browse the lists of new or noteworthy titles or search for specific subjects or podcast providers.
 Once you find a podcast of interest, choose an episode to sample.
 Starting at the first available episode lets you learn more about the show and the hosts.

 Listen by streaming episodes through a mobile device using your unlimited cellular data (if included on your plan) or using a home, office or public Wi-Fi connection.
 If you have a limited cellular plan or only occasional access to Wi-Fi, consider downloading episodes to your device to avoid extra cell service costs.

 Subscribing to a podcast from your device helps you avoid missing episodes.
 Once you’ve subscribed, new podcast episodes automatically load into your audio library and send a notification to your home screen.

 Prefer to listen to podcasts on a desktop computer?
-Find the needed essentials through desktop applications like iTunes, Spotify, Google Play, YouTube or by searching the web for the podcast’s official website.
+Find the needed essentials through desktop applications such as iTunes, Spotify, YouTube or by searching the web for the podcast’s official website.